-2.4 Uncertainties and/or data limitations
+2.5 Uncertainties and/or data limitations

-- 2.4.1 There is uncertainty about future climate and energy policy and market responses, which affect the likely future carbon intensity of energy supplies.
-Government projections consistent with national carbon budget commitments have been used in the assessment. - 2.4.2 The proposed development is a flexible generation plant and its operating times may vary, depending on the needs of National Grid.
+- 2.5.1 There is uncertainty about future climate and energy policy and market responses, which affect the likely future carbon intensity of energy supplies.
+Government projections consistent with national carbon budget commitments have been used in the assessment. - 2.5.2 The proposed development is a flexible generation plant and its operating times may vary, depending on the needs of National Grid and the electricity market.
 This affects both the gross GHG emissions and the net effect of other electricity supply sources displaced.
-The assessment has considered the maximum annual operating hours (defined in Table 2.2) for gross emissions and a range of scenarios, described in Section 3.2 and Volume 6, Appendix 14.1: GHG Calculations, for the net emissions effect. - 2.4.3 Due to the early stage of development design and the flexibility sought by the applicant within the design envelope, limited information is available about proposed construction materials and activities or the potential use of gases with high GWP in elements of the development such as substation components.
-This has been managed through screening and sensitivity testing of the possible impact magnitude against a defined de minimis threshold as detailed in Appendix 14.1.
+The assessment has considered the maximum annual operating hours (defined in Table 2.2) for gross emissions and a range of scenarios, described in

+- 2.5.3 Due to the early stage of development design and the flexibility sought by the applicant within the design envelope, limited information is available about proposed construction materials and activities or the possible use of gases with high GWP in elements of the development such as substation components.
+This has been managed through screening and sensitivity testing of the possible impact magnitude against a defined de minimis threshold as detailed in Appendix 14.1. - 2.5.4 There is substantial uncertainty about the magnitude of future changes in climate.
+In assessing climate risks, a high magnitude of change scenario and the high end of probabilistic projections have therefore been used, as discussed in Volume 6, Appendix 14.2: Climate Change Risks.

-2.5 Impact assessment criteria
+2.6 Impact assessment criteria

-2.5.1 The significance of an effect is determined based on the magnitude of an impact and the sensitivity of the receptor affected by the impact of that magnitude.
+The significance of an effect is determined based on the magnitude of an impact and 2.6.1 the sensitivity of the receptor affected by the impact of that magnitude.
 This section describes the criteria applied in this chapter to characterise the magnitude of potential impacts and sensitivity of receptors.

-2.5.2 As GHG emissions can be quantified directly and expressed based on their GWP as tonnes of CO2-equivalent emitted, the magnitude of impact is reported numerically rather than requiring descriptive terms.
+2.6.2 As GHG emissions can be quantified directly and expressed based on their GWP as tonnes of CO2-equivalent emitted, the magnitude of impact is reported numerically rather than requiring descriptive terms.